mostafathemar/The-Enigmatic-Research-Assistant-Project/README.md

 - Python 3.10+
 - 8 GB+ RAM (16GB recommended for research mode)
 - FAISS-compatible CPU (AVX2 support required)
--
-## License:
-Please see the LICENSE file for details.

-## Contact:
-If you have any questions, please feel free to contact us at mostafathemar@email.com.

 ### Quick Start
 ```bash
 # Clone repository